 Product Type: Cases & Plates

-The 'Nwazet Pi Camera Box' is designed for hosting a Raspberry Pi computer (model A or B) and a Pi Camera module together in a compact and versatile enclosure.
+The 'Nwazet Pi Model B Camera Box' is designed for hosting a Raspberry Pi Model B computer and a Pi Camera module together in a compact and versatile enclosure.

 This all-integrated design ensures that the camera's fragile ribbon cable doesn't get damaged while exposed during operation.

 This case can accommodate an optional magnetic camera lens, which opens up new possibilities above and beyond the outstanding optical quality of the Pi Camera module.

 The black matte case is opaque, ensuring that the red led mounted on the Pi Camera module will not affect the ambient light captured by the camera.

 The back of the 'Pi Camera Box' can accept an optional wall-mounting bracket for permanent installations.

 The flexibility of this design is ideal for using a Raspberry Pi and its camera module in a variety of applications such as security with a wide angle fish-eye lens, process monitoring, computer vision, high-definition time lapses, motion sensing and many other fun projects.

 This case is not compatible with the Model B rev. 1 card which has no mounting holes.
 It is also not compatible with model B+, for which we are selling a different case.